What is CPT?

 You may request authorization for CPT to participate in training that is integral to your established curriculum.
 Training may be required or optional for your degree.
 Required training must be clearly identified and described in the course catalog or similar publication.

-If the training is not required by your major degree program, ISS requires you to register for and earn academic credit in your department for your training experience.
+If the training is not required by your major degree program, Admissions requires you to register for and earn academic credit in your department for your training experience.
 This could be an internship, cooperative education program, practicum, or similar course through your academic department.

 - The credit must be earned in the same quarter for which CPT is authorized, though exceptions may be granted for students pursuing CPT during their vacation quarter.